tgaborit/surlyllabe/README.md

 Installation of the Word and Python files in Word Add-Ins default location.

-Just Run the batch file :
+Just run the batch file :
 ````
 %PathToRepository%\surlyllabe>setup.bat
 ````